adrianlarion/simple-awk/README.md

 #### IF Pattern present then check for Pattern, ELSE check for Pattern
 * Here's a more complex example `/frodo/ ? /ring/ : /orcs/{ print "Either frodo with the ring, or the orcs" }`
-* `a?b:c` is a ternary operator. it reads: if a then do b, else do c.
+* `a?b:c` is a ternary operator.
+It reads: if a then do b, else do c.
 * Read it as:
 >> Read record.
 >>> If it matches `/frodo/`